vgs-samples/vgs-collect-examples/examples/v2/multiplexing/README.md

 # VGS Collect Credit Card Example + Multiplexing

-The VGS Multiplexing app facilitates payment multiplexing with integrations to 120+ gateways.
-This example shows how you can secure data through VGS Collect.js while using Miltiplexing app.
+The [VGS Multiplexing](https://github.com/verygoodsecurity/multiplexing/blob/master/integration/README.md) app facilitates payment multiplexing with integrations to 120+ gateways.
+This example shows how you can secure data through VGS Collect.js while using our payment gateway multiplexer.

 ## How to set up this example